Cittern Guitar info

 at the bridge is 58mm between E strings. (about classical guitar

 to 46mm depending on the scale etc. which is slightly wider than steel string

 width but not as wide as a classical.
 These widths are my choice for

 speed and accuracy but they can be altered for individual needs.

 I put the strings slightly off center so that there is a bit of extra fingerboard next to the high E string on the fingerboard.
 This allows for more aggressive lead playing without worrying about the string slipping off the neck.

-Frets are stainless steel on my steel string guitars and nickel silver on the carbon string versions.
+Frets on my steel string guitars are stainless steel on the neck and nickel silver over the body.
+The carbon string versions are all nickel silver.